Stealthy Communication over Adversarially Jammed Multipath Networks: Erasure Jamming

-{\it \underline{Analysis:}} To satisfy the stealth constraint, one should guarantee that no matter which subset $\J$ is controlled by James, the marginal active distribution $\widehat{P}_{\X_{\J}}$ is indistinguishable from the marginal innocent distribution $P^{\text{inn}}_{\X_{\J}}$.
+We provide a proof sketch of stealth in this subsection, and defer the detailed proof to Appendix~\ref{proof:stealth}).
+To satisfy the stealth constraint, one should guarantee that no matter which subset $\J$ is controlled by James, the marginal active distribution $\widehat{P}_{\X_{\J}}$ is indistinguishable from the marginal innocent distribution $P^{\text{inn}}_{\X_{\J}}$.
 Note that